jazminece/CCNA-SummerofLove2026-Progress/CCNA-Introduction to Networks _OU Cisco ASC _Summer of Love 2026 (activities)/Packet Tracer - Connect a Wired and Wireless LAN/ReadMe.txt

-Here is the content reformatted to match your specified structure:

 Assessment Overview

 This activity involved exploring and configuring a simulated network environment, focusing on basic networking tools, device identification, and establishing physical and logical connections.